Are You Trapped?

 The biggest problem today is out of control, repressed or suppressed moods.

-This research study investigated how music listening strategies related to mental health, wondering how people cope with negative emotion when listening to music.
+This research study investigated how music listening strategies related to mental health, wondering how people cope with negative emotions when listening to music.

 Maladaptive and adaptive emotion regulation through music: a behavioral and neuroimaging study of males and females (Carlson et al, 2015)